 The stringprep process is described in [RFC3454]; iSCSI's use of the stringprep process is described in [RFC3722].
-Stringprep is a method designed by the Internationalized Domain Name (IDN) working group to translate human-typed strings into a format that can be compared as opaque strings.
+Stringprep is a method designed by the Internationalized Domain Name (IDN) working group to translate human-typed strings into a format that can be compared as opaque strings. iSCSI names are expected to be used by administrators for purposes such as system configuration - for this reason, characters that may lead to human confusion among different iSCSI names (e.g., punctuation, spacing, diacritical marks) should be avoided, even when such characters are allowed as stringprep processing output by [RFC3722].
 Strings MUST NOT include punctuation, spacing, diacritical marks, or other characters that could get in the way of readability.
 The stringprep process also converts strings into equivalent strings of lower-case characters.

+The stringprep process does not need to be implemented if the names are generated using only characters allowed as output by the stringprep processing specified in [RFC3722].
+Those allowed characters include all ASCII lowercase and numeric characters, as well as lowercase Unicode characters as specified in [RFC3722].
 The stringprep process does not need to be implemented if the names are only generated using numeric and lower-case (any character set) alphabetic characters.

-Once iSCSI names encoded in UTF-8 are "normalized" they may be safely compared byte-for-byte.
+Once iSCSI names encoded in UTF-8 are "normalized" as described in this Section, they may be safely compared byte-for-byte.

-4.2.7.3. iSCSI Name Structure
+38.2.7.3.4.2.7.3. iSCSI Name Structure